FailAcademy/learning/wdp-vancouver/_slides/week-02/02-intro-to-programming.md

 There are all scenarios you'll encounter if you're destined to work as a full-time programmer.

+???

+Ok is it really fun?

+Well I think so, just approach everything as a puzzle that you want to solve, and debugging can help you to solve the puzzle quicker and in a more logical way.

 ---
 class: center, middle

 .large[
    Take a break when you're stumped!
 ]

+???

+Too much fun?

+Take a break, also you could try practicing coding using a timer and the Pomodoro technique. e.g. every 25 mins take a 5 min break.

 ---